quinndiggity/hacking_slot_machines/README.md

-The slot machine game is centered around answering difficult general knowledge questions.
-I found the game ROM on the deepweb and decrypted the question/answer bank.
-Using this, I made a system that could covertly read the screen and tell me the answer through a secret earpiece.
+So it turns out that there's a game on a specific brand of slot machine that's basically like an extreme version of Trivial Pursuit.
+It *also* turns out that the game ROM (containing all the answers) can be found on the deepweb.

 ![](quiz.gif)